andrews1022/sass-boilerplate/README.md

 # A Modern Sass Site Boilerplate

 This is a Sass boilerplate designed to get you up and running as quickly as possible.
 It is organized using the 7-1 folder structure popularized by [Hugo Giraudel](https://github.com/HugoGiraudel/sass-boilerplate).
-This boilerplate is meant as a general starting point for building your Sass based site.
-Feel free to remove any content you don't want need and update the things you do!
+This boilerplate is meant as a general starting point for building your Sass-based site.
+Feel free to remove any content you don't want and update the things you do!

 ## Included